 We like to call them the 5 Cs of Energy:

-1. Clarity – Get full visibility into your bills, meters and usage.
+1. Clarity – Get full visibility into your bills, meters and usage with energy tracking software.
 You've got to know where you are with energy use before you can see where you're going, so this means getting the data on how much you're using and spending.
 Just like with a budget, you may need to map out how much you're spending on each line item and even look at those numbers for a few months to draw some conclusions.